cpasneedles/cpasneedles/README.md

 ## Hi there! 👋

-🚀 I'm Needles, a Rust maximalist
+🚀 I'm Needles, a Rust maximalist.

 🌱 In the Rust matrix since June 2023.